 For example, it'd be convenient to have public gardens accessible to your pet for evening strolls.
 Pet-friendly trails and hikes would also be helpful.

 Even if the hotel doesn't offer these facilities, you're in good shape if it's near a public dog park.
+To make walking your dog more manageable, look for a hotel away from a busy street.

-The more pet-friendly restaurants around the hotel, the more options you'll have for eating out with your pet instead of being confined to the hotel room.
+The more pet-friendly restaurants around the hotel, the more options you'll have for eating out with your pet instead of confined to the hotel room.

-Carry any necessary safety gear and follow precautions to ensure your pet is safe throughout the vacation.
+While you may be excited about different activities you can do with your pet while traveling, remember safety.
+Carry any necessary safety gear and follow precautions to ensure your pet's safety throughout the vacation.

 5. Confirm the Hotel Restaurant is Pet Friendly

 This means that you can only order food to be delivered.
-But room service is always more expensive, and food costs can add up over several nights.
+However, room service is always more expensive, and food costs can add up over several nights.
+Familiarize yourself with a hotel's policies before booking the space to avoid any last-minute surprises.

 The Bottom Line

 And if your pet is restrained from using gardens and confined to staying inside the room, neither of you will enjoy the trip as much.
+Therefore, choose a hotel that is not just pet-tolerant but genuinely pet-friendly, thus helping ensure your pet and you have an enjoyable stay.

 This story is published in partnership with We Love Doodles.